 4. The sample is not so small and distorted by outliers or strong skew that the mean and standard deviation become misleading.

 If the population standard deviation were known exactly, a textbook zz-test would be the direct alternative.
-In practice, t-tests are common because σ\sigma is usually unknown.
+In practice σ\sigma is usually unknown, which is why t-tests are so common.
+The test must match the design of the data: it is for mean-based questions, not categorical counts.

-Suppose a packaging process is supposed to average 100100 grams.
-You take a random sample of 2525 packages and find
+A packaging process should average 100100 grams.
+A random sample of 2525 packages gives

 xˉ=102,s=4\bar{x} = 102, \quad s = 4

-You want to know whether the true mean differs from 100100 grams.
+and you want to know whether the true mean differs from 100100 grams.
+One sample against a target value means a one-sample t-test.

 H0:μ=100H_0: \mu = 100 H1:μ100H_1: \mu \ne 100